Wheelchair tennis star Esther Vergeer, pioneer Rick Draney join Hall

-ROTTERDAM, Netherlands (AP) Wheelchair star Esther Vergeer and quad division pioneer Rick Draney were announced as the International Tennis Hall of Fame inductees for the Class of 2023 on Saturday.
+ROTTERDAM, Netherlands — Wheelchair star Esther Vergeer and quad division pioneer Rick Draney were announced as the International Tennis Hall of Fame inductees for the Class of 2023.

 It is the first time two people were elected in the same year in the Wheelchair Tennis Category, which appears on the Hall ballot every four years.
 The additions of Vergeer and Draney raise the total number of wheelchair tennis inductees to seven.